 - Water-Based Products: Keeping items like hydrating toners, essences, aloe gel and sheet masks in the fridge can provide a refreshing and cooling effect.
 We can’t tell you that it’ll make them last longer, but it’ll sure feel greeeaattt!

 - Items Containing Natural Extracts: Just like you would keep certain fruits in the fridge; some products that have natural extracts should be stored in lower temperatures.
 Brands will usually state this on their packaging.

 As MOST of your skincare products are built to live in room temperature, they should be kept at room temperature unless stated otherwise by the company.

 Sunscreen and Silicone Based Products: These are found to be more stable in room temperature.
 If it gets too cold, these formulas can harden up in the fridge and might even separate in the bottle.

 Creams With High Oil or Wax Content: In a chillier environment, depending on the kind of oils, waxes and formulating technology used, the products can solidify.

 Formulas with an Unusual Consistency: Products that have a jam, jelly, memory foam or whipped cream-like consistency, also, have a higher chance of being affected by the change in temperature.

-    The rule of thumb is that storing your skincare products can 'somewhat' extend the shelf life and stabilize some actives, but most formulas are created to be specifically stored at room temperature.
+The rule of thumb is that storing your skincare products in the refrigerator can 'somewhat' extend the shelf life and stabilize some actives, but most formulas are created to be specifically stored at room temperature.
 All in all, we don't believe there’s a need to obsess too much about applying another rule to the already complicated realm of skincare.